der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordSelector.md

 [KeywordSelector](./KeywordSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that will return only keywords with the specified IDs.
+Returns a selector that limits the keywords that it returns to the specified list of keywords.

 The resulting selector can be further filtered by applying additional conditions to it.
 All conditions will be 'AND' concatenated including any other ID based conditions.
 For example: